fosatech/Raven/README.md

 - Python 3
 - `pip` + `virtualenv`
 - `rtl-sdr` package, including `rtl_tcp` and `rtl_power`
+- `hackrf_sweep` for the [HackRF](https://github.com/greatscottgadgets/hackrf)

 ## Installation and Setup

+Before starting STK Sweep, make sure that you have the backend tools like rtl_tcp, rtl_power, or hackrf_sweep installed and updated to the most current version.
+If you're on Windoze, make sure that you have these in your system PATH.
+Instuctions for all this can be found with some quick Googleing.

 1. **Clone the Source Code**
    ```bash